Azure/azure-openai-workshop/README.md

+# We moved!
-# We have grown!
+We have grown!
 Thank you all for your contribution and we have outgrown ourselves and we decided to move to a new place!

 Please visit Azure/Azure-openai-samples for new updates: